facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 1. Clean Up Your Spending

-Whether you call it a budget or a spending plan, you only need to look in the rearview mirror over the past few months and write down your repeating bills and expenses.
+Whether you call it a budget or a spending plan, you only need to look in the rearview mirror over the past few months and write down your recurring bills and expenses.
 When you inventory those expenses, assign a priority number from one to three, with one being expenses you must meet to avoid being evicted from your home and three being rather nice to have, but you could live without.
 Clear out or reduce drastically your level three expenses.
 For example, that $70 cable bill is a great candidate for your first cut.
 Try less expensive streaming services.

 2. Clear the Decks and Put Your Savings on Autopilot

-That 50 bucks a month you recouped by disconnecting your cable service can now be redirected automatically to your emergency fund.
+That 70 bucks a month you recouped by disconnecting your cable service can now be redirected automatically to your emergency fund.
 If you don’t have an emergency fund to cover at least six months' expenses, you could literally be one or two paychecks away from disaster.

 3. Review Your Tax Withholding

 You’re looking forward to that big tax refund this year.
-However, what you have actually done is given the U.S. Government a 12-month interest-free loan.
+However, what you have actually done is give the U.S. Government a 12-month interest-free loan.
 Give it to yourself as a monthly upfront paycheck increase.
 Adjust your withholding for a better balance and slide that extra money into savings or another investment plan.

 4. Inventory Your Material Wealth